hashicorp/terraform-website/content/source/docs/cloud/workspaces/access.html.md

 # Managing Access to Workspaces

-Terraform Enterprise (TFE) workspaces can only be accessed by users with the correct permissions.
+Terraform Cloud workspaces can only be accessed by users with the correct permissions.
 You can manage permissions for a workspace on a per-team basis.

 Workspace access should be managed by [organization owners](../users-teams-organizations/teams.html#the-owners-team).
 (Users with [admin privileges](../users-teams-organizations/permissions.html) on a workspace can make minor adjustments to its permissions, but only owners can manage permissions for any team in the organization.)

 ## Background

-TFE manages workspace permissions with teams, and uses four levels of permissions (read, plan, write, and admin).
+Terraform Cloud manages workspace permissions with teams, and uses four levels of permissions (read, plan, write, and admin).
 Additionally, the organization-level "manage workspaces" permission can grant a team admin permissions on every workspace.

 For more information see: